Growing Rural Economies

 Washington’s Department of Commerce’s Growing Rural Economies program focuses on building local economies organically by serving the needs of community-based startups and entrepreneurs.
 The goal is for rural areas to place an emphasis on “create, not relocate” and increase the number of services available to those wanting to start or grow their business.

-The programs encompasses five services that entrepreneurs and small businesses consider essential to their success: 1) access to capital, 2) networking, 3) mentorship, 4) technical assistance and 5) education and training.
+The programs encompass five services that entrepreneurs and small businesses consider essential to their success: 1) access to capital, 2) networking, 3) mentorship, 4) technical assistance and 5) education and training.
 Here’s how the program approaches each of these services:

 Access to capital